developerstephanieb/latex_reference/01_fundamentals/10_cross_referencing.md

 For clickable references and automatic labels, load the `hyperref` package in the preamble.

 - `\usepackage{hyperref}`: Loads the `hyperref` package, making all references clickable hyperlinks in the PDF output.
-It should generally be one of the last packages loaded in the preamble to ensure it works correctly with other packages.

 - `\autoref{marker}`: Automatically creates a complete reference, including the name (e.g., "Figure 2", "Section 4.1", "Equation (3)"), all as a single hyperlink.